Ahmed-ibrahim-c17/first-workspcase/README.md

 plt.xlabel('genre')
 plt.ylabel('popylarity');

-so now we can see the most popular genre.
+so now we can see the most pupular genre:

----
-continue to explore the data to address your additional reserch questions add more headrs as needed if you have more questions to investigate sort movies by revenue in descending order
+continue to explore the data to address your additional reserch questions add more headrs as needed if you have more questions to investigate sort movies by revenue in descending order.
-code:
+Code:
 sorted_revenue_biggest=df.sort_values(by=['revenue'], ascending = False).head(200)
 sorted_revenue_bigges.head(1)
  and see the histogram
-code:
+Code:
 sorted_revenue_biggest.popularity.hist()
 sorted_revenue_biggest.runtime.hist()
---

 and they last : are short movies more popular to see that :
 code: